Cheap Auto Insurance in Montana 2025 (Save Big With These 10 Companies!)

 Teen Drinking and Driving

-For obvious reason, teen drivers don’t have a lot of driving experience — but add some alcohol to the lack of experience and you’ve got yourself a deadly mix.
+For obvious reasons, teen drivers don’t have a lot of driving experience — but add some alcohol to the lack of experience and you’ve got yourself a deadly mix.

 Montana is ranked fifth in the U.S. for teenage drinking and driving.